 Our short list of possibilities is geared to a range of riders and objectives.
 Which one describes you?

-If you want a simple yet durable bike, then your choice should be the CTY 1.1
+If you want a simple yet durable bike, then your choice should be the Cannondale CTY 1.1

-In case you want a do-it-all hybrid bike to ride to work or even exercise on, check out the Raleigh Route 1.
+In case you want a do-it-all hybrid bike to ride to work or even exercise on, check out the Ghost Square Cross 1.8.

-Looking for something a cut above, like carbon?
-The Haanjo 7C Carbon fits that description nicely.
+Looking for something a level above, like capable gravel?
+The Salsa Journeyman 700 fits that description nicely.
 While the model is a step up and still a fantastic value, we haven’t had time yet to publish another hybrid review, where it would certainly occupy a top position.